shubhamkr790/subspace-product-teardown/SUBSPACE_PRODUCT_TEARDOWN.md

 **The next 6 months will determine whether Subspace becomes India's Rocket Money or becomes a case study in how first-mover advantage dies without execution velocity.**

 ---

-*This teardown was produced with the analytical rigor of a McKinsey engagement, the strategic lens of a Sequoia investment memo, and the execution specificity of a Head of Product's quarterly planning document.
-Every recommendation is designed to be immediately actionable, quantifiably impactful, and defensible under scrutiny.*